 Who is your professional role model?

 I would say my sister.
 I think she was always very driven as well.
-She opened up her own business, and she's a physical therapist.
-I saw her go through schooling.
-I saw her, her try to balance, like, her social life, her family, school, and, like, now she's balancing her family, like her own family, and owning a business and trying to be a mother and trying to, like, be there for our immediate family.
+She opened her own business and she's also a physical therapist.
+I saw her go through schooling, I saw her try to balance her social life, her family, school.
+And now she's balancing her family; and owning a business; and trying to be a mother.
 So it's motivating to see her do that.
-And I'm like, damn, if she can do it, like it's definitely reachable for me.
-Like, dang, my sister has two kids and she does all of that.
-And I'm like, I have a dog.
-And I can't even I can't even balance things.
-But I'd say that's super motivating.
+And I'm like, if she can do it, it's reachable for me.
+Like, dang my sister has two kids, and she does all of that.
+It’s super motivating.

 What does it mean to you to represent women at the professional level, here at NSC?

 It makes me feel super excited.
-I never thought, like I never thought I could do it.
-So, like, being here is an accomplishment 100%.
-But it's nothing that, like, it wasn’t unreachable for me. you know, like, I've worked in a male on the industry my entire life, so, like, just because there's more males in this field doesn't mean anything you know.
+I never thought that I could do it.
+Being here is an accomplishment 100 percent, but it wasn’t unreachable for me.
+I've worked in a male dominated industry my entire life, so just because there's more males in this field doesn't mean that I am held back in any way.

 What is like working alongside other women within the technical staff?

-I don't work super close with them, but, it's nice having, like, two other girls you can go to Its nice to have those two who are comforting and, like, we'll have our girl time.
-And then seeing Sydney becoming the head athletic trainer is like so awesome.
-And, Bre, everyone respects her here too.
-And she's killing it.
-She kills it every day.
+I don't work super close with them, but it's nice having two other girls you can go to.
+It’s nice to have those two who are comforting.
+And then seeing Sydney becoming the head athletic trainer is so awesome.
+And Bre, everyone respects her here too.
+She’s killing it.
+They kill it every day.

 What does WHM mean to you?